pixie-io/blog.px.dev/content/blog/tables-are-hard-3/index.md

 * Columns can be selectively resized and hidden.
 * The table continues to perform smoothly indefinitely.

-While this doesn't cover nearly what a real log viewer does, it can be used as a starting point for similar use cases.
+While this doesn't cover nearly everything that a real log viewer does, it does introduce one of the harder topics.

+There's a great deal more to explore in this space, especially in terms of browser performance and complex data.
+Tables are hard, but we hope these articles have provided a foundation to learn and build something awesome yourself.

 [^1]: React 18 [can help a little bit](https://reactjs.org/blog/2022/03/29/react-v18.html) with this if you're clever, but you're better off fixing the root cause(s) first.
 [^2]: JavaScript's event loop, web workers, DOM repaints, and more are out of scope for this tutorial.
 [This primer](https://web.dev/rendering-performance/) on the pixel pipeline is a good start if you wish to learn the basics.
 Performance is complicated!